alphagov/govuk-developer-docs/source/manual/migrate-from-govuk-lint.html.md

 + gem 'scss_lint-govuk'
 ```

-- Add the following lines to your project's `.rubocop` config file (you may need to create this):
+- Add the following lines to your project's `.rubocop.yml` config file (you may need to create this):

 ```yaml
 # .scss-lint.yml